What is a Teaching Assistant?

 Qualifications you’ll need

 Each role will have its own set of specific entry requirements and these will involve the qualifications you’ll need to be eligible for the role.

 The most basic qualifications you will need to have are Literacy and Numeracy (maths or English) GCSE or equivalent e.g. Functional skills.
 As a teaching assistant, you’ll need to be confident in maths and English to be able to support pupils in their learning.
 You may also be required to sit a competency test.

 You will also need at least one basic qualification related to or involving childcare.

-If you have no previous childcare qualifications, the following are recognised knowledge based courses that will act as a stepping stone onto a level 3 course.
+If you have no previous childcare qualifications, the following are recognised knowledge-based courses that will act as a stepping stone on a level 3 course: